 Solution 7: Sign Out and Sign In with Apple ID

 If you are using someone else's Apple ID to download or purchase an app, you should sign out of it and sign in with your own account instead.
 The steps are easy, just run Settings, tap Apple ID and scroll down to touch the Sign Out button.
-Then, you can resign in your own Apple ID and download everything you need.
+After that, the "App Store keeps asking for password" issue goes away, and you can resign in your own Apple ID and download everything you need.

 Solution 8: Reset All Settings